-During on-site verification, the audit team confirmed that the audited food business operators were conducting microbiological testing and had identified all relevant criteria as they applied to their businesses.
+During on-site verification, the audit team confirmed that the audited food business operators were conducting microbiological testing and assessed whether or not they had identified all relevant criteria as they applied to their businesses.
 Both food businesses had identified the correct criteria and were conducting testing.